 There are many cities around the world that were once vibrant, with people going about their daily lives just like we do, in many ways.
-However, natural disasters, war, disease, and genocide have been the cause of many once-populated cities turning to ruin.
+However, natural disasters, war, disease, and genocide have been the cause of many once-populated cities turning to ruin leaving abandoned churches and monuments in its wake.
 A lost city is defined as “a settlement that fell into terminal decline and became extensively or completely uninhabited, with the consequence that the site’s former significance was no longer known to the wider world.”
 Left abandoned to rot and fall apart, cities all over the world have been unearthed by archeologists, sometimes thousands of years later.
 Today, tourists can visit some of these places to see the relics and learn the culture and history of the life and demise of these civilizations.
 So if you’re feeling adventurous, why not get lost in one of these 10 ancient forgotten cities?

 The city of Pompeii is most closely tied to stories of the eruption of Mount Vesuvius in 79 AD.
 Today, you can wander the site of the ancient Roman town-city, located near Naples.
 Remains from Pompeii, Herculaneum, and many nearby villages, which were once buried under approximately 20 feet of volcanic ash and pumice (the reason for its demise), have since been unearthed, and Pompeii is touted as a popular tourist destination, drawing about 2.6 million visitors per year, along with nearby Vesuvius National Park.